opensourcepos/opensourcepos/README.md

 For more details please read the [LICENSE](LICENSE) file.

-It's important to understand that although you are free to use the application the copyright has to stay and the license agreement applies in all cases.
-Therefore any actions like:
+It's important to understand that although you are free to use the application, the copyright has to stay and the license agreement applies in all cases.
+Therefore, any actions like:

 - Removing LICENSE and/or any license files is prohibited
 - Authoring the footer notice replacing it with your own or even worse claiming the copyright is absolutely prohibited
 - Claiming full ownership of the code is prohibited

-In short, you are free to use the application but you cannot claim any property on it.
+In short, you are free to use the application, but you cannot claim any property on it.

 Any person or company found breaching the license agreement might find a bunch of monkeys at the door ready to destroy their servers.